Our Guide to Getting Around Edinburgh

-Ready to explore the Scottish capital but not sure how to navigate its winding streets?
+Ready to explore Scotland’s capital but not sure how to navigate its winding streets?
 Our guide to getting around Edinburgh will help you explore this enchanting city with ease.
-Whether it’s your first visit or the 5th, knowing the most efficient way to travel around Edinburgh can help you make the most of your time in the city.

-Read on to learn the best transportation methods and tips for experiencing all that Edinburgh has to offer.
+Read on to learn the best transportation methods and top tips for experiencing all that Edinburgh has to offer.

 7 Best Ways to Get Around Edinburgh

 Edinburgh, the heart of Scotland, offers a range of attractions that draw visitors from around the world.
+But to truly experience the city, you need to know how to get around Edinburgh efficiently.

-Whether you’re climbing to Arthur’s Seat or exploring the Royal Mile, your choice of transportation can make or break your adventure.
-We’ve compiled the top 7 ways to navigate this historic city, so you can spend less time figuring out directions and more time soaking in the sights.
+We’ve compiled the top seven ways to navigate this historic city so you can spend less time figuring out directions and more time soaking in the sights.

 1. Walking

-Walking lets you soak in the atmosphere like a local and avoid traffic.
 Just remember to wear comfortable shoes — Edinburgh’s hilly terrain and cobblestone streets can be challenging, but the views are worth it.

 2. Bus

 Edinburgh buses run frequently, are wheelchair friendly and are a cost-effective way to explore the city.
 Keep an eye out for night buses if you’re out late, so you can easily find your way back to your accommodation.
+Skylink and Airlink buses run every half hour between the airport and the city for airport transfers.

 3. Trams